CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Background and Motivation

 \subsection{Motivation}

 Although QEMU serves as a generic system emulator, it is primarily used for functional-level emulation and verification.
 It does not model the physical characteristics and internal micro-architecture of CXL devices.
 Thus, QEMU is unsuitable for architectural exploration and accurate performance evaluation of CXL-based systems.
-Similarly, the Mess emulator targets at reproducing the bandwidth-latency curves of the SystemC model of a Micron's CXL memory expander; Real CXL memory devices may behave differently in a CXL-connected system.
-We also argue that the cpuBW value calculated from the most recently 1000 memory operations ($\sim$$\SI{100}{\micro\second}$) may not be able to accurately capture the realistic memory bandwidth (messBW) under real-world applications.
+Similarly, the Mess emulator targets at reproducing the bandwidth-latency curves of the SystemC model of a Micron's CXL memory expander; real CXL memory devices may behave differently in a CXL-connected system.
+Moreover, Mess also lacks modeling of the CXL protocol, which limits its capability for architectural exploration especially when considering advanced CXL features such as memory pooling and sharing.

 Additionally, existing software-based simulation attempts are far away from readiness. gem5-CXL connects a simulated CXL device to the MemBus rather than mounting it on the IOBus to simulate peripherals.
 It does not model the behaviors of the CXL protocol (based on PCIe PHY) and lacks clear access interfaces with the modeled device.
 The project has not been updated for four years and is currently in a stagnant state.
+DisaggSim and DRackSim perform coarse-grained modeling of CXL-enabled systems by abstracting key behaviors and modeling generalized components of disaggregated memory.
+However, these abstractions and simplifications introduce significant simulation errors.
+Specifically, DisaggSim lacks calibration, whereas DRackSim is calibrated only against gem5 and public DirectCXL data, showing up to 12\% average error.
+Worse still, DRackSim’s custom host model runs 2$\times$ slower than gem5.
 CXLMemSim is not a full-system simulator in essence, as neither the CXL protocol and system architecture nor the associated software stack are modeled.
-It lacks cycle accuracy and has limited functionalities, resulting in a poor usability.
+It lacks cycle accuracy and has limited functionalities, resulting in poor~usability.